d370urn3ur/AnnotatedParseObject/README.md

 Schema object must follow format Object**Schema**.
 So Article**Schema** generates class **Article**, Author**Schema** generates class **Author**, etc.

 Properties are created by adding get/set to capitalized field name, so **title** becomes getTitle/setTitle.
+The Parse key name (column name in Parse database) is assumed to be the same as the field name (case sensitive).
-If for whatever reason you need want to change the property name you can do so using `@ParseKey`:
+If this is not the case you can specify it with `@ParseKey`:

 ```
 @AnnotatedParseObject(